CraigMacleod/health-safety-dashboard/README.md

-# health-safety-dashboard
+# Health & Safety Dashboard

-Health &amp; Safety Tool for all Industry professionals
+This is a Firebase + Vercel deployable web app for safety management.